Meet the Team

 Theo Hutchinson

-LEARNING ADVISER
+LEARNING ADVISOR

 Theo has worked with young people in many settings and for many years.
 From university students to five-year-olds, both in the UK and abroad, Theo consistently finds joy in learning alongside others.
 Whether through small conversations or exploring big ideas, Theo enjoys understanding the world afresh through the hearts and minds of young people.With an academic background in Philosophy, Theo now works on whatever students bring, making each day full of the unexpected and the new.